hnanhtuan/selectiveConvFeatures_ACMMM_reproducibility/README.md

 Usage
 =============
+1) Firstly, please execute the script 'utils/make.m' to compile to build the mex file for FA-emb and Triangular Embedding (Temb) methods.
-1) Modify the parameters in 'option.m' file appropriately.
+2) Modify the parameters in 'option.m' file appropriately.
 Please see the parameter descriptions in 'option.m' file.
-2) Run the following script
+3) Run the following script
 ```
 main
 ```